nihitprakash/PracML_Coursera/README.md

 </div>
 <div id="final-results" class="section level3">
 <h3>Final Results</h3>
-<p>Thus, the Random Forest Model was selected for predicting on the Test Set.
+<p>The Random Forest Model gave the best predictions on the Validation set and was therefore selected for predicting on the Test Set.
 Based on the confusion matrix above, the estimated out-of-sample error rate is <strong>99.8% </strong>. </p>
 <pre><code>##    problem_id predres_rf_test
 ## 1           1               B
 ## 2           2               A